Christa Winsloe: Personal life and death

 On the strength of Mädchen in Uniform's acclaim, Winsloe moved to Berlin, where at the time there was a lesbian sub-culture.
 She had plenty of money (from her ex-husband's allowance), worked as an animal sculptor, and had a wide circle of friends.
 She was a member of the SPD (the German Social Democrats, then largely reform Marxist in orientation), and was open about her sexuality.

-Early in World War II, Winsloe fled the Nazis with her partner, Dorothy Thompson (Thompson had warned against Hitler early on, and was one of the first women who interviewed Hitler).
-They spent time in Italy and then Winsloe followed Thompson to the U.S., but Winsloe did not like it there.
-Her scripts were rejected from Hollywood producers and she did not want to write in English, so she left Thompson and returned to Europe in 1935.
+Early in the Third Reich, Winsloe fled the Nazis with her partner, Dorothy Thompson (Thompson had warned against Hitler early on, and was one of the first women to interview him).
+They spent time in Italy, after which Winsloe followed Thompson to the U.S., but Winsloe did not like it there.
+Her scripts were rejected by Hollywood producers and she did not want to write in English, so she left Thompson and returned to Europe in 1935.
 She spent the next years travelling between Italy, France, Hungary, Austria, and Germany.

 In October 1939, Winsloe moved south and settled in Cagnes, where she met the Swiss author Simone Gentet.
 They stayed together during the following years and Gentet translated some of Winsloe's works into French.
 The two women also offered temporary support and refuge for people fleeing the Nazis.

 Following an immediate evacuation order on 10 June 1944, Winsloe and Gentet were falsely accused of being Nazi spies by four Frenchmen.
 They shot and killed the two women in a forest near the country town of Cluny.